 *Rate lock policies may vary by lender

-Typically, a rate lock period is for 30, 45, or 60 days.
-Depending on the type of loan program, the rate lock period may extend beyond 60 days.
+Typically, the mortgage rate lock period is for 30, 45, or 60 days.
+But, depending on the type of loan program, the rate lock period may extend beyond 60 days.

-If the mortgage rate lock expires before you close on your loan, you may negotiate a rate lock extension or accept the current market rate.
-If you take the current market rate, your rate will float and change with daily interest rate movements.
+IIf the mortgage rate lock expires before your mortgage closing, you may negotiate a rate lock extension or accept the current market rate.
+If you accept the current market rate, your rate will float and change with daily interest rate movements.
 A rate lock extension may or may not induce a fee.
-However, your mortgage company will monitor your rate lock period with the processing time frame to avoid any possible expirations or extensions.
+However, your mortgage company will monitor your rate lock period with the processing time frame to avoid possible expirations or extensions.

-What Happens if Rates Change During the Rate Lock Period?
+What Happens if Rates Rise During the Rate Lock Period?

 Typically, lenders inform borrowers to float when rates are steadily decreasing each day or week and will advise to lock-in a rate closer to the closing.
 However, according to The Mortgage Reports chart below, experts predict interest rates to rise in the next 90 days.
-With rates at historic lows, now is a great time to purchase or refinance your current mortgage and lock-in a low rate and take advantage of significant monthly savings!
+With rates at historic lows, now is a great time to purchase or refinance your current mortgage, lock in a low rate, and take advantage of significant monthly savings!

-At GuardHill, we will always make sure you are well informed throughout the entire mortgage process and guide you through the mortgage rate lock process.
+At GuardHill, we will always make sure you are well informed throughout the mortgage and rate lock process.
 Contact us today to get started or learn more!